nannino4/barback-backend/docs/CODING_GUIDELINES.md

 - Apply the principle of least privilege
 - Keep dependencies up to date

-## Commit Guidelines

-- Use descriptive commit messages
-- Keep commits focused on a single change
-- Reference issue numbers where applicable

-## Review Process

-- Code should be reviewed by at least one other developer
-- Automated tests must pass before merging
-- Review for security implications
-- Consider performance impact

 ---

 Remember: The best code is often the code you don't write.
 Solve the actual problem, not the imagined one.